KDXX: 107.9 La Kalle

 On February 19, 2009, the regional Mexican station branded as "La Que Buena" was moved from KESS-FM to 107.1 FM (KDXX) and 99.1 FM (KFZO).
 The reggaeton-formatted station and the "La Kalle" (Spanish for "The Street") branding were then moved to KESS-FM and shortly after, the format was retooled to Latin pop.

-The KESS call letters were first used in D/FW in the spring of 1976 when Marcos Rodriguez Sr. father of Marcos A. Rodriguez gained control of a country station, KBUY-FM, on 93.9 FM.
+The KESS call letters were first used in D/FW in the spring of 1976, when Marcos Rodriguez Sr. father of Marcos A. Rodriguez gained control of a country station, KBUY-FM, on 93.9 FM.
 That station changed to 94.1 when it moved its transmitter to Cedar Hill, Texas, in order to avoid a spacing problem with another Dallas station.

-In late 2011, the "La Kalle" format has been dissolved and replaced with a simulcast of its sister station KDXX, reducing the number of formats by one in DFW's market.
+In late 2011, the La Kalle format has been dissolved and replaced with a simulcast of its sister station KDXX, reducing the number of formats by one in DFW's market.
 It was in competition with CBS Radio's Spanish rhythmic AC station KMVK Mega 107.5 prior to the recent format change.

 Top 40/rhythmic era

 On June 28, 2012, KESS flipped to bilingual Top 40/CHR, billed as "Radio H2O" (H2O: Hispanic 2.0) with a mostly English-language presentation with some Spanish pop hits, targeting bilingual and younger Hispanics.
 The last song of the Recuerdo format was "El Sol No Regresa" by La 5ª Estación with the first song of the H2O station being "Hotel Room Service" by Pitbull.
 The station initially ran jockless.
 However, new DJ Stephanie Marie handled the midday drive from 10 am to 3 pm.
 Texas-based pop singer Austin Mahone became a guest DJ on October 22.
 DJ AK handles the club mix program at 5 and 9 pm weeknights.
 The station did not hire any more DJs during this time.
 The H2O format competed head-on with Clear Channel-owned KHKS 106.1 Kiss FM and Cumulus Media's KLIF-FM i93.3, and shared audience with CBS-owned station KMVK Mega 107.5 (Latin pop).
 In November 2012, "Radio H2O" leaned more of a rhythmic direction.
 Liberman-owned KTCY Baila 101.7 was one of its competitors until February 8, 2013, when Educational Media Foundation took over ownership and preparing to launch satellite-fed Christian rock format Air1.

-On May 9, 2013, Univision announced that KESS would rebrand to "Hot 107.9" as it shifts directions to a more conventional rhythmic top 40 presentation, in part due to an increase in the ratings since phasing out the Spanish music and content.
+On May 9, 2013, Univision announced that KESS would rebrand to "Hot 107.9" as it shifted directions to a more conventional rhythmic Top 40 presentation, in part due to an increase in the ratings since phasing out Spanish music and content.
 On May 17, at noon, the station officially rebranded as "Hot 107.9" and made the evolution to a rhythmic direction, putting it in line with sister stations KBBT/San Antonio and KKSS/Albuquerque.